PDFlex/PDFlexBackEnd/README.md

 2. Extract zip & open project in IDE
 3. Navigate to flex > src > main > java > consonants.flex > view > FlexApplication
 4. Run FlexApplication

+The backend will now be hosted on http://localhost:8080/.

+TODO: Provide information on how to access different parts of the database from different subdirectories on localhost8080.

 ### Notes When Attempting to Run
 - You require specific fields in your .env file, located in flex > src > main > resources
   - For Team Consonants members, go to our team Google Drive > Backend Files